a2-4am/4cade/README.md

 Each game's filename is used as a "foreign key" (in database terms) to build directory paths, to locate files in subdirectories, and to reference the game in other configuration files.

-- A game's main executable is always `X/FILENAME/FILENAME`
 - A game's HGR title screenshot is always `TITLE.HGR/FILENAME`
 - A game's super hi-res box art is always `ARTWORK.SHR/FILENAME` (not all games have artwork)
 - A games's help page is always `GAMEHELP/FILENAME` (not all games have help)